Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

       };
     ```

-- You can pass any custom query string parameter in the [AuthenticationParameters object](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL.js-1.0.0-api-release#signing-in-and-getting-tokens-with-msaljs), using `extraQueryParameters` attribute.
-Following sample sets the campaignId that can be used in the [Azure AD B2C UI](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-ui-customization-custom-dynamic), and the [ui_locales](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-language-customization) set to es (Spanish).
+- You can pass any custom query string parameter in the [AuthenticationParameters object](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL.js-1.0.0-api-release#signing-in-and-getting-tokens-with-msaljs), using the `extraQueryParameters` attribute.
+Following sample sets the `campaignId` that can be used in the [Azure AD B2C UI](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-ui-customization-custom-dynamic), and the [ui_locales](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-language-customization) set to es (Spanish).

     ```JavaScript
       const loginRequest = {